sixIf/YoutubeCutter/README.md

 -   [x] Downloading videos as well as mp3
 -   [x] Download specific part of the video in mp3 or mp4
 -   [x] Download entire channels and playlists
+-   [x] Supported Language: English - French
--   [x] Multiple downloads at a time
+-   [x] 3 downloads at a time
 -   [x] Works on Windows